DUI Frequently Asked Questions

 (12) Will a DUI conviction affect my ability to travel to Canada?

 It can.
 A DUI is considered an admissible offense in Canada, and you can be denied entry into the country as a result.
 This is often fact-dependent, and you may want to contact the Canadian authorities before heading to the border after a DUI conviction.
 Your experienced DUI attorney can help.

 If you or someone you care about has been arrested for DUI in Tukwila or the surrounding area, you need an experienced DUI attorney to defend your case and protect your constitutional rights.

-Experienced Washington DUI attorney James Curtis can help with your criminal case.
+Experienced Tukwila DUI attorney James Curtis can help with your criminal case.
 Contact us today for a consultation.